solid021/TeleBeyond/README.md

 >>>This commands will globally ban [id]
 >
 >/sync_gbans
->>Sync your global bans with teleseed
+>>Sync your global bans with QuickGua
 >
 >[!/]unbanall [id]
 >>[!/]unbanall 123456789